OpenMined/Roadmap/web_and_mobile_team/projects/dynamic_federated_learning.md

 #### Cloud deployment

+- **TODO**
-- Have the ability to host a Node serverless on AWS
+- Have the ability to host a Node on AWS
-- Have the ability to host a Node serverless on GCP
+- Have the ability to host a Node on GCP
-- Have the ability to host a Node serverless on Azure
+- Have the ability to host a Node on Azure
 - Have the ability to host a Worker on AWS
 - Have the ability to host a Worker on GCP
 - Have the ability to host a Worker on Azure